SAP-archive/iot-edge-samples/README.md

-# SAP IoT Edge Services -  Samples
+# SAP Edge Services -  Samples

-The sample scenarios/applications in this repository showcase various extension scenarios to SAP IoT Edge Services.
+The sample scenarios/applications in this repository showcase various extension scenarios to SAP Edge Services.
 Please check out the branches of the repository for the actual samples.

 Note:
 The setup and implementation instructions for all samples are provided in the individual applications branches.